 How about a bus tour directly from Tampere to the scenic Art Town Mänttä?
 You can reach the spectacular Serlachius museums by a direct Serlachius shuttle bus from the centre of Tampere, and in Mänttä you will find great art experiences, tasty lunch and a lot to see even if it rains!

 Why break a sweat in the changing rooms on a sunny day when you can use the rainy days for shopping?
 Especially when in Lempäälä, just outside Tampere, there’s a whole shopping city, Ideapark, waiting for you.
 Dry shoes guaranteed!
 (Unless you take the quick bus from the city centre and get wet on the few meters from the bus stop to inside the mall.)
 Ideapark is even better if you are traveling with kids.
-Besides shops, in Ideapark there’s Children’s Culture Centre Piipoo and starting from spring 2018, there’s also been a brand new Zones by Särkänniemi indoor activity and amusement park to enjoy.
-In Ti-Ti Bear’s Home the children get to play and interact with the Bear family.
 When hunger strikes there are plenty of restaurants, cafés and bakeries to choose from.
+Besides shopping and eating, there’s Children’s Culture Centre Piipoo and Ti-Ti Bear’s Home where the children get to play and interact with the Bear family.
+Zones by Särkänniemi offers indoor amusement park fun and different activities to enjoy, for example Pikseli virtual park.

 After you get tired of walking, hop on one of the city buses for a cheap city tour.
 The Traveler Ticket doesn’t cost too much and you can drive around as much as you like for 24 hours.
 In between buses we recommend you do like the locals do and step in to the hundred-years-old Tampere Market Hall (Kauppahalli), next to the Central Square (where all the buses stop), to re-charge with coffee and a fresh cinnamon bun from one of the great tiny cafés.